LSEG-API-Samples/Example.RDPLibrary.DotNet.RdpRealTimePricing/README.md

 # Displays stock price in real-time on the web using ASP.NET Core Blazor and RDP.NET

-It's been a while we receive a question from .NET web developer about a simple and easy-to-use library that can help develop an ASP.NET web application to streaming a market price data from Elektron through the local deployed TREP or Elektron Real-Time(ERT) in Cloud.
-Elektron SDK and TREP APIs such as RFA.NET does not designed to use with such kind of .NET web application.
-Fortunately, the ERT in Cloud and TREP version 3.2.x and later version provide a Websocket connection that supports a market price streaming and also supports another domain model data available on Elektron for Real-Time as well.
+It's been a while we receive a question from a developer in .NET Ecosystem regarding a cross-platform solution to help develop an [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-3.1) web application and service.
+The developer wants to integrate a real-time stream of market price data from local deployed TREP or [Refinitiv Data Platform(RDP)](https://developers.refinitiv.com/refinitiv-data-platform/)/Elektron Real-Time(ERT) in Cloud streaming services to their web application for viewing or stock trading purpose.
+Because currently, the library we have so far that are Elektron SDK, and RFA.NET does not have a .NET standard library, which can be used with such kind of .NET Core web application.
+Fortunately, the ERT in Cloud and TREP (version 3.2.x and later version) provide a WebSocket connection that supports a market price streaming and also supports another domain model data available on Elektron for Real-Time as well.
 Software developers can use any WebSocket client library to establish a connection and communicate with the WebSocket server directly.
-And RDP users can leverage functionality from other endpoints to get additional data such as Historical Summary and Company details.
+Also, the user can leverage functionality from [Refinitiv Data Platform(RDP)](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis) HTTP endpoints to get additional data such as Historical Summary and Company details.

-The Refinitiv Data Platform Libraries for .NET (RDP.NET) is a new community-based library that is designed as ease-of-use interfaces, and it can help eliminate the development process complexity.
-The library implemented a Websocket connection inside therefore it is supporting retrieving the market price streaming from the ERT in cloud.
+The Refinitiv Data Platform Libraries for .NET (RDP.NET) is one of the solutions for this kind of .NET Core project, and it's a new community-based library that is designed as ease-of-use interfaces.
+It can help eliminate the development process complexity.
+The library implemented a WebSocket connection inside; therefore, it is supporting retrieving the market price streaming from the ERT in the cloud.
 And it also provides additional functionality to get data from other RDP endpoints.
 The below picture depicts the architecture of RDP Libraries.

 ![RDP Architecuture](images/RDP.png)